 - James and all the apostles: 1 Cor.
 15.7

-The common thread in all the above incidences is that one or more persons were utterly convinced that they had seen the Jesus after his death.
-Peter confirms this in Acts 2:32, “God has raised this Jesus to life, and we are all witnesses of the fact”.
-Paul too affirms this in his letter to the Church at Corinth writing that if Christ had not been raised, their preaching was in vain and their faith useless 3 .
-The disciples too were absolutely convinced they had seen the Risen Saviour.
+In all the above incidences, the common thread is that one or more persons were utterly convinced that they had seen Jesus after his death.
+Peter confirms this in Acts, “God has raised this Jesus to life, and we are all witnesses of the fact”.
+Paul too affirms this in his letter to the Church at Corinth, writing if Christ had not been raised, their preaching was in vain and their faith useless.
+The disciples, too, we’re absolutely convinced they had seen the Risen Saviour.

 “God has raised this Jesus to life, and we are all witnesses of the fact”.

-Gary Habermas in ‘The Case for Christ’ asserted, “The Resurrection was undoubtedly the central proclamation of the early church form the very beginning.
+In ‘The Case for Christ’, Gary Habermas asserted, “The Resurrection was undoubtedly the central proclamation of the early Church from the very beginning.
 The earliest Christians didn’t just endorse Jesus’ teachings; they were convinced they had seen him alive after His crucifixion.
 That’s what changed their lives and started the Church.
 Certainly, since this was their centermost conviction, they would have made absolutely sure that it was true”.
-4

-The Bible records that initially, Thomas too did not believe that Jesus had risen.
-One of the reasons being he was not present when Jesus made his appearance to his fellow-disciples after His resurrection.
-“Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe it.”
-5, Thomas said to the disciples.
+The Bible records that initially, Thomas did not believe that Jesus had risen.
+One reason is that he was not present when Jesus made his appearance to his fellow disciples after His resurrection.
+“Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe it.”, Thomas said to the disciples.

-But a week later as Thomas and the disciples were seated behind locked doors, Jesus comes before them saying, “Peace be with you!” .
+But a week later, as Thomas and the disciples were seated behind locked doors, Jesus comes before them saying, “Peace be with you!”.
 Aware of Thomas’ unbelief, Jesus tells him, “Put your finger here; see my hands.
 Reach out your hand and put it into my side.
-Stop doubting and believe” 6.
+Stop doubting and believe” .
 It was only when Thomas reached out his hand to touch the scars on Jesus’ hands and feet, Thomas believed.

-Thomas, in adoration and worship, declared, “My Lord and my God!”
+In adoration and worship, Thomas declared, “My Lord and my God!”